 He and Ryan Giggs demonstrated their understanding, with Sheringham spraying the ball out for the winger, who stood up a high cross to the far post for Sheringham to leap above the Juve defence and thunder home a sublime header.

-Sheringham later returned the compliment, reversing the ball into Giggs before the Welshman scored one of the best European goals Old Trafford has seen.
+Sheringham later returned the compliment, reversing the ball into Giggs before the Welshman scored with a wonderful effort inside the near post.

 Despite his friendship with Beckham and the relationship he had built up with Giggs, not all of his new team-mates were as welcoming.